aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 About 30 minutes per notebook
 Start with 01_hello_llm.ipynb.
 Each notebook solves a problem you’ll hit in the previous one, so do them in order.

-The Real Takeaway
+The real takeaway

-Building LLM agents isn't about prompt engineering or picking the best model.
-It's about accepting that LLMs are unreliable and designing around it.
+Building LLM agents isn't about prompt engineering or picking the right model.
+It's about accepting that LLMs are unreliable and designing around that.

 LLMs return the wrong format sometimes.
 They time out.
 They give slightly different answers to the same question.
 They work 100 times in a row and fail on request 101.